 Myth: Only those who gamble day in and day out are the ones who have a real problem.

 Fact: Many problem gamblers do not gamble every day.
 It is not so much the frequency of gambling, but the fact that when gambling begins it is not possible to stop.
-A person has a gambling problem if gambling is causing them problems.
+A person is a compulsive gambler if gambling is causing them problems.

 Myth: My gambling is not a problem, I can afford it.